 Allergens and irritants

-Common allergens include wheat, soy and dairy.
-Most commercial protein supplements are made from dairy proteins and these can cause digestive issues for some people.
+Common allergens include wheat, soy, and dairy.
+Most commercial protein supplements are made from dairy proteins that may cause digestive issues for some people.
 The incidence of dairy allergies appears to be rising15, and while most people can tolerate dairy (and it can even be beneficial for health), it is an inflammatory food for those with underlying allergies to dairy proteins16, thus reducing dairy intake has been associated with improved outcomes for people with inflammatory conditions like asthma and inflammatory bowel diseases17-19.